-1. You’re providing a free set of services for libraries and a 10% discount?
-What’s in it for you?
+You’re providing a free set of services for libraries?
 What’s the catch?

-There’s no catch.
-We recognize that those in charge of OA policies, institutional repositories (IRs), and scholarly communication in general are going to be increasingly important as universities move towards an open access world.
-For MDPI this means that we view librarians and others involved with academic communication as an important constituency to serve.
-Our Institutional Open Access Program (IOAP) is a way to create and build such a relationship.
-We offer this free 10% discount and free services as a ‘freemium’ model where additional services and deeper discounts will be available in the future in return for a modest recurring payment.
+There is no catch!
+We recognize that those in charge of Open Access policies, institutional repositories (IRs), and scholarly communication are key players in an open access world.
+For MDPI, this means that we view librarians and others involved with academic communication as important people to build strong relationships with.
+Our Institutional Open Access Program (IOAP) is a way to create and build this kind of connection.

-3. What other benefits, apart from the APC discount, do we receive as a participant in this Open Access program?
+What benefits do we receive as a participant in this Open Access program?

-A list of the MDPI article processing charges (APCs) is: https://www.mdpi.com/about/apc
+A complete list of MDPI article processing charges (APCs) can be found at https://www.mdpi.com/about/apc

-6. Do participants get notified when an affiliated author submits a paper?
+Are participants notified when an affiliated author submits a paper?

 Yes, participants receive a notification email by default whenever an affiliated author submits a paper.
-The email alert settings can be changed according to the preferences of the participant by logging into their account in the MDPI Submission System.
+The email alert settings can be changed according to the preferences of the participant by logging into their account in the MDPI submission system, Susy.

-Authors are prompted in the last step of submission to determine if they are eligible for discounts under the IOAP program.
-If the institution provides the IP-range, then the IOAP is pre-selected if authors are submitting from within the network of the institution (IP range detection).
+Authors are prompted in the last page of submission to ask if they are eligible for the discount under the IOAP program.
+If the institution provides an IP-range, then the IOAP can be pre-selected.
 Our staff cross-check all incoming submissions, and participants receive notifications by email whenever a paper has been submitted.
-If a paper has been wrongly submitted to your institution, please contact our IOAP support team.